-May enroll in a dependent care account as newly eligible or, if currently enrolled in a dependent care account, may cancel/change enrollment.
+May enroll in a Dependent Care Reimbursement Account as newly eligible or, if currently enrolled in a Dependent Care Reimbursement Account, may cancel/change enrollment.

-May enroll in reimbursement account(s) as newly eligible or, if currently enrolled, may cancel/change elections.
+May enroll in a reimbursement account(s) as newly eligible or, if currently enrolled, may cancel/change elections.

 If currently enrolled in reimbursement account(s), may cancel/decrease payroll deduction.
 New enrollments are not allowed.

-If currently enrolled in a dependent care account, may cancel/decrease payroll deduction.
+If currently enrolled in a Dependent Care Reimbursement Account, may cancel/decrease payroll deduction.
 New enrollments are not allowed.

-If currently enrolled in a dependent care account, may cancel/change enrollment.
+If currently enrolled in a Dependent Care Reimbursement Account, may cancel/change enrollment.
 New enrollments are not allowed.

-May enroll in dependent care account as newly eligible or, if currently enrolled, may cancel/change enrollment.
+May enroll in Dependent Care Reimbursement Account as newly eligible or, if currently enrolled, may cancel/change enrollment.